-The selection and appointment of General Foremen, Foremen, and Assistant Foremen is solely the responsibility of the Employer in keeping with this Agreement.
-The designation and determination of the number of General Foremen, Foremen and Assistant Foremen is the sole responsibility of the Employer.
+The selection and appointment of General Foreperson, Foreperson, and Assistant Foreperson is solely the responsibility of the Employer in keeping with this Agreement.
+The designation and determination of the number of General Foreperson, Foreperson and Assistant Foreperson is the sole responsibility of the Employer.

-General Foremen shall be utilized by an Employer whenever he has established this level of supervision on his work on a project and when the number of employees reaches the level established; or when this level is appropriate to the size and nature of the job as determined by the Employer.
+General Foreperson shall be utilized by an Employer whenever they have established this level of supervision on their work on a project and when the number of employees reaches the level established; or when this level is appropriate to the size and nature of the job as determined by the Employer.

-The Employer shall discuss availability of qualified General Foremen with the Business Manager or his designated Business Representative and consideration will be given to members of the Local Lodge, however, the final selection of a General Foreman, and the determination and acceptance of his qualifications, shall be the sole prerogative of the Employer.
+The Employer shall discuss in advance of the job commencing availability of qualified General Foreperson with the Business Manager or their designated Business Representative and consideration will be given to members of the Local Lodge, however, the final selection of a General Foreperson, and the determination and acceptance of their qualifications, shall be the sole prerogative of the Employer.